nextcloud/end_to_end_encryption_rfc/RFC.md

 1. Lock folder
 2. Check for changes in the encrypted folder.
 If not current, get latest metadata file.
 3. Decrypt the metadata file
+4. Check decrypted metadata-keys against previous version of the metadata-keys array.
+    * Check that new metadata-keys are always appended to the array.
+    * All metadata-keys of a previous version must be part of the new version at the same indices.
+    * If these checks fail, abort and notify user
-4. Check that the sharing array is encrypted with the latest metadata-key, otherwise abort and notify user
+5. Check that the sharing array is encrypted with the latest metadata-key, otherwise abort and notify user
 6. Check the signature of the metadata as described [above](#signing-the-metadata)
-5. Perform specific steps to create/update/delete files
+7. Perform specific steps to create/update/delete files
     * Create new files:
         1. Generate a new 128-bit encryption key for the file and encrypt it using AES/GCM/NoPadding.
         2. Create new random identifier by generating a random UUID and removing the dash (`-`).
 The identifier must follow `/^[0-9a-fA-F]{32}$/`